 I’m a huge fan of the 300-400cc class, included in which is the 2022 KTM RC 390.
-It’s a class of bikes that’s fun, versatile, and still fast — you can easily take all these bikes past 90 mph (150 km/h), at which speeds you better be wearing trousers if you fall off.
+It’s a class of bikes that’s fun, versatile, and still fast — you can take all these bikes past 90 mph (150 km/h), at which speeds you had better be wearing trousers if you fall off.

 Until the 2022 KTM RC 390.
 Here are five reasons why this motorcycle breaks the mold somewhat and delivers something should even make more experienced riders raise an eyebrow.

 Well, I am.
 That’s why I created this site — as an outlet.
 I love learning and sharing what others might find useful.
 If you like what you read here, and you’re a fraction as obsessed as I am, you might like to know when I’ve published more.
 (Check the latest for an idea of what you’ll see.)

 The 2022 KTM RC 390 in a nutshell

 In a nutshell, the RC 390 is a welcome (if somewhat overdue) revamp of the KTM RC 390 that many were expecting since the overhaul of the 2021 KTM 390 Duke.